-- Possibility of fostering customer loyalty and multiplying effect/fostering prestige
+- Possibility of fostering customer loyalty, prestige and multiplying effect

 - Quantitative and qualitative trends of both supply and demand.

-- Key players, advisors, opinion leaders and other trendsetters.
+- Key players, prescribers, opinion leaders and other trendsetters.

 - Associations, publications, events, fairs, portals, forums, blogs and social networks.

 - Key competitiveness factors and requirements.